Inbound Sales Methodology

 How do inbound sales and inbound marketing fit together?

 Inbound marketing attracts and educates prospects with content; inbound sales continues the experience in one-to-one conversations.
-When both teams share personas, stages and definitions, the handover becomes smoother and buyers get consistent answers—so they move from interest to decision with less friction.
+When both teams share personas, stages and definitions, the handover becomes smoother and buyers get consistent answers—so they move from interest to decision with less friction and faster conversion.

 What tools do you need to implement inbound sales?

-Start with a CRM to track intent signals and manage follow-up.
+Start with a CRM to track intent signals and manage follow-up systematically.
 Most teams add email sequences, meeting scheduling, live chat, reporting and automation.
 The tools only work if the setup is clean: consistent lifecycle stages, usable dashboards, and a process sales reps will actually adopt.
+HubSpot is popular for this because it connects marketing, sales, and service teams around the buyer.